‘I have no doubt he’s still alive’: Owner searches for dog after deadly avalanche

-GUNNISON COUNTY, Colo.
-(KDVR) — The search continues for 7-year-old Ullr, a border collie, rottweiler and wolf mix, who was lost during a deadly avalanche southwest of the town of Marble in Colorado two weeks ago.
+(GUNNISON COUNTY, Colo.)
+(KDVR) — The search continues for seven-year-old Ullr, a border collie, rottweiler, and wolf mix, who was lost during a deadly avalanche southwest of the town of Marble in Colorado two weeks ago.

 Now, his owner is looking for help from trained scent and search dogs to help find his best friend.